 Having a twisted bowel is like having a twist or loop that results in the obstruction of fecal matter moving through the intestines.
-The medical term for the condition is termed volvulus and it can occur in the small or large intestine.
-It may be referred to as small bowel volvulus or colonic volvulus respectively.
+The medical term for the condition is volvulus, which can occur in the small or large intestine.
+It may be referred to as small bowel volvulus or colonic volvulus, respectively.
 Where the twist and obstruction are located will dictate the presentation of the condition.

-The most worrisome issue with a twisted bowel is that if the abnormality is not fixed in time, necrosis or cell death will occur due to the obstruction of blood flow to the area.
+The most worrisome issue with a twisted bowel is that necrosis or cell death will occur if the abnormality is not fixed in time due to the obstruction of blood flow to the area.

 In the western world, the incidence of small bowel volvulus occurs in about 1.7 to 6.2 percent of adults.
-It may be the result of a primary cause occurring in the abdominal cavity or more commonly due to a secondary cause such as due to an anatomic malformation, adhesions, tumors, or diverticula.
+It may result from a primary cause occurring in the abdominal cavity or, more commonly, a secondary cause such as an anatomic malformation, adhesions, tumors, or diverticula.

 - Intense gut mobility: The use of laxatives, adhering to a diet high in fiber, and disorders of the intestines can lead to the development of a twisted bowel.
 Having the intestines work extra hard can lead to them wind up.

 - Overeating: Eating excessive amounts of food can overwhelm the intestines, making them sag, loop, or distend downward, causing the intestines to twist.

 - Intestinal malrotation: Due to an existing problem of the bowel that hasn’t shaped properly or doesn’t align accurately with the abdomen.
 These conditions are often recognized early in life and put those affected at risk.